peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 ### Final thoughts

 This technique is great for reducing the file size of background images which typically contain less detail.
-It's also great for rendering lightweight mesh gradients — something you can't do with SVG or CSS.
+It's also great for rendering lightweight, scalable mesh gradients — something you can't do with SVG or CSS.

 So the next time you're about to export a big background image from Photoshop or Sketch — give this technique a try — you might be surprised how well it works.